Custom connector setup

 ---|---|

 Next Page URI | The property in the response used to indicate the next page.
-Click the Choose from tree icon to the right of the drop-down field to select one of the columns. |
+The drop-down will display the response schema for you to choose a property from. |

 Page Size Parameter | The query parameter used to specify the page size. |